Green Eyed Soul

 Green Eyed Soul is the debut album by German recording artist Sarah Connor.
-It was released by X-Cell Records on November 26, 2001, in German-speaking Europe.
-Connor worked on the majority of the album with Bülent Aris and duo Rob Tyger and Kay Denar, all of who would become frequent collaborators on subsequent projects.
-She also collaborated with American rapper TQ as well as producers Adam Charon, Mekong Age, and Rufi-Oh.
+It was released by X-Cell Records on November 26, 2001 in German-speaking Europe.

+Connor worked on the majority of the album with Bülent Aris and duo Rob Tyger and Kay Denar, all of which would become frequent collaborators on subsequent projects released by Connor.
+A frequent collaborator on the album was singer TQ as well as producers Adam Charon, Mekong Age, and Rufi-Oh.
 Green Eyed Soul is predominantly a pop album with major influences of contemporary R&B, hip hop and soul music.
 The album's lyrics explore the complexities of romantic relationships and stages of love.

 Green Eyed Soul received a generally mixed reception from professional music critics, who declared it a mixed bag but considered it a solid career launcher.
-Upon its release, it opened at number two on the German Albums Chart, and within the top five in Austria, Finland and Switzerland.
+Upon its release, it charted at number two on the German Albums Chart, and within the top five in Austria, Finland and Switzerland.

 Ranking among Connor's biggest-selling international efforts, the album eventually reached gold status in Austria, the Czech Republic, Poland, Portugal and Switzerland and was certified platinum by the Musiikkituottajat (IFPI Finland) and triple gold by the Bundesverband Musikindustrie (BVMI).

-Promotion
+Release and promotion

-Green Eyed Soul spawned three singles, including "Let's Get Back to Bed – Boy!" featuring TQ, "French Kissing" (based on a sample of Blackstreet's "No Diggity"), and the ballad "From Sarah with Love", Connor's first number-one hit and breakthrough song.
+Green Eyed Soul spawned three singles, including "Let's Get Back to Bed – Boy!", "French Kissing" and the ballad "From Sarah with Love".

+The lead single, "Let's Get Back to Bed – Boy!", was released on 7 May 2001.
+The song was met with commercial success, reaching the top-20 in 7 countries, including the United Kingdom, where it remains as one of her two top-20 songs.
+The song features American singer TQ, whom raps on the track.

+The second single that was released from the album was "French Kissing", which was based on a sample of Blackstreet's "No Diggity".
+Although the song reached number 18 in Austria, it did not meet the success of the former single.
+However, Connor's first number-one hit in Germany, was the third single from the album, "From Sarah with Love".
+The song is considered to be her breakthrough song.

 A fourth track, "If U Were My Man", received a limited promotional release in Eastern Europe, but failed to chart anywhere.

-In support of the album, Connor embarked on the Green Eyed Soul Tour in 2002.
+In support of the album, Connor embarked on the Green Eyed Soul Tour in 2002; while it was initially scheduled to begin in April that year, it was rescheduled to June.
+Connor said in an interview with music publication Music & Media that the tour was "what she lived for."